“Gutfeld!” isn’t going away.

 Notably, Gutfeld! has the highest median income in all of late night television (ABC, CBS and NBC) in the younger 25-54 demo as well as the most upscale audience in total viewers and A25-54.

-Gutfeld’s irreverent humor, willing to speak truth to power against the Biden administration, is drawing a lucrative, and surprisingly youthful, crowd.
+Gutfeld’s irreverent humor, willing to speak truth to power against the Biden administration, is drawing a lucrative, and surprisingly young, crowd.

-Said viewers must be starved for humor that attacks the status quo.
-They can’t find that across the existing late-night landscape.
+Said viewers must be starved for humor on late-night TV talk shows that mock the status quo and drop the liberal humor now and then.
+They certainly can’t find that across the existing late-night landscape or “SNL.”
 Colbert and co. refuse to hold Team Biden accountable for, well, anything.
 The most Colbert can summon against Biden is a flurry of toothless old-age jokes.
+That holds true for the other late-night comics.
+They essentially work in tandem, mocking similar topics and avoiding any politician with a “D” in front of his or her name.

 This comes as more than a million U.S. voters changed their party affiliation from Democrat to Republican, according to far-Left PBS.